leonfernandes/rcits/README.md

-The goal of this package, given a causal and invertible time series model, is two-fold: (i) given innovations, simulate observations via `simults`, (ii) given observations, return innovations via `fitted_resid`.
+The goal of this package, given a causal and invertible time series model, is two-fold: (i) given innovations, simulate observations via `inn2ts`, (ii) given observations, return innovations via `ts2inn`.
 The first is natural in simulating time series.
 The second is useful for getting fitted residuals where the parameter could have been estimated on a different dataset compared to the dataset on which residuals are computed on.

 This package implements the two methods for ARIMA and GARCH models.